US coronavirus relief package gets final approval | DW | 10.03.2021

 Future Democrat votes are unlikely to run so easily, say analysts, amid differences within the party over priorities such as immigration, health care and taxes.

-On Tuesday, anticipating the bill's passage, the Paris-based Organization for Economic Growth and Cooperation (OECD) raised its forecast, saying it now expected global growth of 5.6% this year, a 1.4% rise on is December forecast.
+On Tuesday, anticipating the bill's passage, the Paris-based Organization for Economic Growth and Cooperation (OECD) raised its forecast, saying it now expected global growth of 5.6% this year, a 1.4% rise over its December forecast.

 Biden, along with other top members of his administration, are expected to promote the rescue package in a nationwide tour.